 Z = 01.28

 σLT: To calculate demand average, you must begin with a certain time frame.
-This can be a week or two, a month, or beyond.
+This can be a week or two, a month or beyond.
 The best time frame to work with is how quickly a product is reordered.
-To calculate demand average, then, you have to take the sum of a total sales volume in your time frame and divide it by the number of buying days.
-In a one week period, for example, the number of buying days would be 7.
+To calculate demand average, you have to take the sum of a total sales volume in your time frame and divide it by the number of buying days.
+In a one-week period, for example, the number of buying days would be seven.

 σLT = 7

 D avg: Say in a one-week period, you have a sales volume of 500 units with volume increasing by 100 units each week.
 This means that week 1 would be 500 units, week 2 would be 600 units, week 3 would be 700 units, and week 4 would be 800 units.
 You would then calculate the total number of sales volume for the whole month, or 500+600+700+800=2600.